Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

 Three more books in the ART OF LOVE series are now under one cover!

 COMMISSIONED IN WHITE – What do multiple weddings finally getting to happen, a new career for Ellen, and an art gallery opening have in common?
 They’re all in this light-hearted addition to the Art of Love series.
-Packed with lots of resolution and the wobbly path to matrimony for some of Larson brides, this romantic comedy about weddings will having you laughing from beginning to end.
+Packed with lots of resolution and the wobbly path to matrimony for some of Larson brides, this romantic comedy about weddings will have you laughing from beginning to end.

 COVERED IN PAINT – In 42 years of living, Drake has seen the best and worst life has to offer.
 He has loved and lost a wife.
 He has managed to raise his son alone.
 But now all he can think about is a woman who is way too young for him.
 Dr. Brooke Daniels has an enticing body, a kiss-me mouth, and a sharp gaze that questions all the excuses he tries to make.